 1. Technology, digital acumen and data analytics are now core components across all sections.

-All six exam sections will include questions (multiple-choice questions and task-based simulations) on these increasingly relevant topics.
+All six exam sections include questions (multiple-choice questions and task-based simulations) on these increasingly relevant topics.

 1. Discipline exams can be taken before core exams.